 CERC participates in a "money pool" through which it can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The net funding requirements of the money pool are expected to be met with borrowings under CenterPoint Energy's revolving credit facility or the sale of CenterPoint Energy's commercial paper.
-CERC had money pool borrowings of \$432 million and \$489 million at December 31, 2009 and 2010, respectively, which are included in accounts and notes payable -affiliated companies in the Consolidated Balance Sheets.
-At December 31, 2010, CERC's money pool borrowings had a weighted-average interest rate of 0.17%.
+CERC had money pool borrowings of \$489 million at December 31, 2010 and 2011, respectively, which are included in accounts and notes payable -affiliated companies in the Consolidated Balance Sheets.
+At December 31, 2011, CERC's money pool borrowings had a weighted-average interest rate of 0.07%.

-CERC had net interest expense related to affiliate borrowings of \$1 million, less than \$1 million and \$2 million for the years ended December 31, 2008, 2009 and 2010, respectively.
+CERC had net interest expense related to affiliate borrowings of less than \$1 million, \$2 million and less than \$1 million for the years ended December 31, 2009, 2010 and 2011, respectively.

 CenterPoint Energy provides some corporate services to CERC.
 The costs of services have been charged directly to CERC using methods that management believes are reasonable.
 These methods include negotiated usage rates, dedicated asset assignment and proportionate corporate formulas based on operating expenses, assets, gross margin, employees and a composite of assets, gross margin and employees.
-These charges are not necessarily indicative of what would have been incurred had CERC not been an affiliate.
-Amounts charged to CERC for these services were \$140 million, \$154 million and \$154 million for 2008, 2009 and 2010, respectively, and are included primarily in operation and maintenance expenses.
+These charges are not necessarily indicative of what would have been incurred had CERC not been an affiliate of CenterPoint Energy.
+Amounts charged to CERC for these services were \$154 million, \$154 million and \$164 million for 2009, 2010 and 2011, respectively, and are included primarily in operation and maintenance expenses.

-In 2008 and 2009, CERC paid dividends of \$100 million to its parent.
-No dividends were paid to the parent in 2010.
+In 2009, CERC paid dividends of \$100 million to its parent.
+No dividends were paid to the parent in 2010 and 2011.